Secure coding in PHP Training Course

 Applications Security Foundation

-21 HoursThis course delves into the essential topics of secure coding that are pertinent to a wide range of web application developers.
-It will equip students with the principles of secure programming, including the process of examining specific pieces of code, identifying security vulnerabilities, and implementing effective fixes for those issues.
+21 HoursThis course addresses the fundamental topics of secure coding that are critical for a wide range of web application developers.
+Participants will learn the core principles of secure programming by examining specific code snippets, identifying potential security vulnerabilities, and applying effective remediation strategies.

-Throughout the course, you will observe demonstrations of real-world attacks and learn how to prevent them, thereby gaining confidence in enhancing the security of your applications.
+Throughout the course, you will observe demonstrations of real-world attacks and learn how to defend against them, building your confidence as you strive to enhance the security of your applications.

 Duration: 3 days